taboege/gambas3/main/lib/test/gb.test/taskell.md

 ## To Do

 - Plan
-    > Plan works but only for assertions in testmodules.
-If a plan failes it has to be reported in the summary which is not the case at the moment
+    > If a plan failes it has to be reported in the TAP output as well as in the summary which is not the case at the moment.
+There is no plan for testmodules which counts the testmethods.
     * [ ] Plan for testmodules (as a constant?)
+    * [ ] Plan failure must be reported in TAP output and in summary (there has to be reported where it fails).
 - Parser parse subtests
 - Skip all
     > Parse `1..0 # SKIP` style TAPs indicating that a whole test was skipped.
 - Plan selftests
     > gb.test: Every subtest in all tests must plan the own assertion count
+- TestAllAssertion must test all assertions

 ## Work

 - Decide where Skip, SkipAll, Todo reside
     > SkipAll is in Test, Skip in Assert, Todo in Assert.
 This is inconsistent, We have to decide where they should be.
+Chris: I am for Test.
 - Document Approximate and RelativeApproximate

 ## Done